wnebyte/fx-console/README.md

 ## About

 This project contains the <code>Console</code> class, which is a javafx class that is made to look and behave like a standard console.<br>
-Both the console itself, and any appended text can be individually styled using css.
+Both the console itself, and any text appended to it can be individually styled using css.

 ## Sample